aakashbhardwaj619/react-save-attachments/README.md

 ## Summary

-This SPFx Outlook Add-In lets users copy any email attachments to a One Drive folder.
-The users can select any One Drive folder/subfolder and choose the attachments that need to be copied.
+This SPFx Outlook Add-In lets users save any email attachments to a One Drive folder.
+The users can select any One Drive folder/subfolder and choose the attachments that need to be saved.
 It uses Microsoft Graph API to fetch the One Drive folders and upload the attachment files.

 ![Save Attachments](./assets/SaveAttachments.gif)